 Annual Classical Reform Service and Concert

-Held at the HUC College Synagogue in Jerusalem.
+Held at the HUC College Chapel in Jerusalem.
 The choir includes cantorial students as was as local professional singers, and the entire Jerusalem community is invited to attend.

 Consultation with Congregations Interested in Including Classical Reform Services and/or Classical Reform Elements into their Worship Experience